top of page

 Portugal_Fatima.jpg

-After breakfast and Holly Mass, today is ours to spend on our own in Fatima.
+After breakfast and Holy Mass, today is ours to spend on our own in Fatima.
 (B)

 Coimbra.jpg